Kekulism/DeckSkinsPlus/README.md

 This mod requires [Lovely](https://github.com/ethangreen-dev/lovely-injector) and [Steammodded](https://github.com/Steamopollys/Steamodded), without these dependencies this mod will not function.

 To install DeckSkins+, download the contents of this repo as a zip file and extract it into your Balatro mods folder.
+Inside the Balatro mods folder, make sure the folder you place the contents of the repo does not end with `-main`!
+Name the folder something like "DeckSkinsPlus".

 ## Credits